Turtles & Tortoises

 Tyler Lyson, a scientist from the Smithsonian Institution, analyzed 45 specimens of Eunotosaurus africanus, a 260-million-year old fossil reptile from South Africa.
 He found that his species has several features in common with modern-day turtles, including paired rib bones and the absence of rib muscles that are used for breathing in many vertebrates.
 He stated the findings in a news release.

-Tyler said that after they got the intermediate shell, a transitional form that connects the gap between the turtles and other reptiles and helps explain how the turtle shell evolved.
+After they get the intermediate shell, a transitional form that connects the gap between the turtles and other reptiles and helps explain how the turtle shell evolved.
 Eunotosaurus was an early offshoot of the lineage that gave rise to modern turtles.

 Those findings suggested that the evolutionary origin of turtle shells may have begun about 40 million years earlier than thought.
 The evidence on fossils was consistent with genetic studies that also suggested that the turtle shells’ evolution started during the Permian period 260 million years ago.